stealth/harddns/README.md

 Notes
 -----

-Hardy Mc Hardns is using the official [DNS-over-HTTPS API provided by Google](https://developers.google.com/speed/public-dns/docs/dns-over-https), *Cloudlflare* and *Quad9* servers.
+Harddns is using the official [DNS-over-HTTPS API provided by Google](https://developers.google.com/speed/public-dns/docs/dns-over-https), *Cloudlflare* and *Quad9* servers.
 The *Cloudflare* DNS servers are listed in the config first, because they use TLS 1.3 and TCP Fast Open and have good latency.

 The content of the pinned certificate can be viewed via